hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 For a `place` block defined in the outermost scope, the fields defined therein are in-scope for all `compute` blocks in all phases.
 For a `place` block within a phase, the fields defined therein are in-scope for the `compute` blocks in that phase.

-Similarly, for a `dataflow` block defined in the outermost scope, the channels defined therein are in-scope for all `compute` blocks in all phases.
+Similarly, for a `dataflow` block defined in the outermost scope, the streams defined therein are in-scope for all `compute` blocks in all phases.
-For a `dataflow` block within a phase, the channels defined therein are in-scope for the `compute` blocks in that phase.
+For a `dataflow` block within a phase, the streams defined therein are in-scope for the `compute` blocks in that phase.

 Within each phase, there can be at most one `compute` block defined per PE.
 If multiple `compute` blocks are defined per PE per phase, the behavior is undefined.